Flawless Physio Logo

 A bunion can be easily identified in a clinic by a Physical Therapist or a Podiatrist.
 An essential aspect of the Physical examination is to identify the cause of your bunion and form an elaborate rehabilitation protocol.
 Sometimes, the clinician may want to rule out other conditions, such as a bone spur.

-An x-ray is a cheap and easily resourced scan that can quickly diagnose a bunion, arthritis or a bony spur.
-If the clinician needs further information on the soft tissue to identify a condition such as bursitis, then an MRI may be requested.
+An X-ray is a cheap and easily resourced scan that can quickly diagnose a bunion, arthritis or a bony spur.
+An MRI may be requested if the clinician needs further information on the soft tissue to identify a condition such as bursitis.

 In most cases, home treatment can provide pain relief to those with bunions and is an excellent way to reduce the risk of further deterioration of a bunion.